Exhibits in 2013

 Stormy WeatherNovember 12, 2007 - February 8, 2008

 From Shakespeare's "pelting of this pitiless storm" to Snoopy's "It was a dark and stormy night," storms have driven plots, guided metaphors, afflicted travelers, and attracted scientific popular attention.
 The exhibit Stormy Weather explored storms and weather, drawing upon a wide range of rare books and manuscripts in literature, humor, history, and science.
 Highlights included "Raining Cats, Dogs & Pitchforks" by George Cruikshank, English almanacs, Ben Franklin's kite experiment, winters in Lapland and Iceland, violent storms at sea, and, of course, the tornado in The Wizard of Oz.
-News of the exhibit also landed on the front page of the Wisconsin State Journal for January 26.
-More »
+News of the exhibit also landed on the front page of the Wisconsin State Journalfor January 26.
+A checklist of the exhibit is available.

 Guest exhibit curator: Sarah Boxhorn